 With a number of chain franchises finding something familiar is easy to do.
 If you would like to try some of our local independents, you may want to experience just how much passion some of our local entrepreneurs put into food and beverage.

 Want to know where the hot spots are?
-Talk to some of our local residents who will be happy to provide a recommendation.
+Talk to some of our local residents who will be happy to provide a recommendation or visit www.slavelakeregion.ca.